WheteThunger/DroneOptions/README.md

 Each drone type has the following options.
 - `DefaultProfile` -- Applies to all drones of this type, except for drones owned by players with permission to a profile under `ProfilesRequiringPermission` for this drone type.
 - `ProfilesRequiringPermission` -- List of profiles that require permission.
-Each profile will generate a permission of the format `droneoptions.<type>.<suffix>` (e.g., `droneoptions.basedrone.god`).
+Each profile will generate a permission of the format `dronesettings.<type>.<suffix>` (e.g., `dronesettings.basedrone.god`).
 Granting that permission to a player will cause any drones they deploy to have that profile instead of `DefaultProfile`.
 Granting multiple profiles to a player will cause only the last one to apply, based on the order in the config.

 Each profile has the following options.
 - `PermissionSuffix` -- This determins the generated permission.